 SEC football is the gold standard for college football.
 For much of the past decade, the College Football Playoff championship game has involved at least one SEC team.
 Those teams have lately been either Alabama, Georgia, or LSU, but the conference is far from top-heavy.
 Auburn, Florida, and Ole Miss challenge for SEC supremacy on a consistent basis.

 Although Tennessee and Vanderbilt haven’t enjoyed such success in recent years, just being part of the SEC has its perks.
 Winning the conference automatically puts that team in a strong position for inclusion in the College Football Playoff.
 For sports bettors in Tennessee, this means the opportunity to bet on some of the most high-profile games each week of the season.

 Although there is no cap on the number of licenses the Tennessee Lottery can issue, there are three TN legal sports betting apps that stand out above the rest.
 That’s because of their bonuses and promotions, competitive odds, and the variety of markets offered on SEC football.

 If variety is the spice of life, BetMGM is lively.
 On the BetMGM app, you’ll find a lot of different futures markets, including which teams will win the SEC East and SEC West division titles.
 BetMGM also has its Money Monday Club, through which you can get a $10 free bet every week just for placing your bet on Monday.

 On a weekly basis, you’ll find moneyline bets, spreads and totals (over/under) on a wide array of SEC games on the DraftKings Sportsbook app.
-DraftKings has a great reputation for offering alternative spreads and totals as well as its $50 in free bets for newbies.
+DraftKings has a great reputation for offering alternative spreads and totals as well as its $50 free bet on a $5 minimum deposit for newbies.